 23. Make a picture where you would tell a secret to a friend.

-24. Restage a friend’s family picture from their memory.
+24. Restage a friend’s family picture that the friend has described from memory.

-25. Photograph a neighbor’s favorite source of water/or a body of water.
+25. Photograph a neighbor’s favorite water source or body of water.

 26. Make a picture of a “collage.”